Welcome to the Black Isle Sea Kayak Symposium website.

 In the meantime, if you would like to register your interest in the 2019 Symposium and make sure that we provide you with a reminder of this great weekend, please email email@example.com and we will send you full details as soon as they are available.

 Cromarty is a great base from which to paddle the Moray Firth and to explore the coastline.
 The area offers a wealth of contrast between industrial activities; you can paddle around North Sea oil rigs dodging the support vessels whilst enjoying the natural environment of the North Sea.
 Cromarty is famous for dolphin watching and a host of sea birds can be viewed on the cliffs of the North and South Sutors.
 There is great historical interest in the Cromarty Firth too, with gun emplacements on the cliffs from the First and Second World Wars, and the wreck of the warship “Natal”.

 Simon Sims, the organiser of the Symposium says:

-“This was a great event last year with over 50 people attending.
-We are hoping to make this an even better event this year and hope to attract as many to the event.
-As well as a great weekend the profit from this event goes to Adventures Unlimited Scotland, who provide canoeing and kayaking activities to local young people with disability and disadvantage, so it is a good cause to support”.
+“This is always a fun filled, friendly event and we have attracted over over 50 sea paddlers to previous Symposiums.
+We are hoping to make this an even better event this year and hope to attract some of our previous participants as well as attracting new kayakers to the weekend..
+As well as being a great weekend on the water, importantly the profit from this event goes to Adventures Unlimited Scotland, who provide canoeing and kayaking activities to local young people with disability and disadvantage, so it’s a great cause to support”.